-- to receive proper health care, including medical and dental, when he or needs it 1. - 2. sport, music, dance and art - 3. to be kept informed about his or her care plan and have his or her views about the plan considered - to be respected (and to treat others with respect) 4. - 5. to raise an issue with his or her case worker, foster carer and/or the Advocate for Children in Care - to have privacy, and to have his or her own personal belongings 6. - 7. to be heard (and show the same to other people's views and opinions) - to get help and support to go to court regarding his or her care 8. - 9. to have contact with family members and friends whenever possible - to be encouraged and supported in his or her religion and culture 10. - to have proper planning before leaving care 11. - 12. to be safe.
+- 1. to receive proper health care, including medical and dental, when he or needs it - 2. to receive guidance and encouragement in their education and activities such as hobbies, sport, music, dance and art - 3. to be kept informed about his or her care plan and have his or her views about the plan considered - 4. to be respected (and to treat others with respect) - 5. to raise an issue with his or her case manager, foster carer and/or the Advocate for Children in Care - 6. to have privacy, and to have his or her own personal belongings - 7. to be heard (and show the same to other people's views and opinions) - 8. to get help and support to go to court regarding his or her care - 9. to have contact with family members and friends whenever possible - 10. to be encouraged and supported in his or her religion and culture - 11. to have proper planning before leaving care - 12. to be safe.